kallaway/100-days-of-code/log.md

 **Thoughts**: I'm currently not fond of the current iteration of bootstrap 4 beta 5 support for flexbox, there was many frustration points today.

 **Link(s) to work**: Portfolio [CodePen](https://codepen.io/marvellousdesign/pen/egmzvq)

+### Day 3: Jan 5, 2017 Thursday

+**Today's Progress**: Making progress on my portfolio, and figure out the padding issue in my nav (because of the ul element).

+**Thoughts**: It's still taking too long to finish a one pager and figure out the nooks and cranny about bootstrap 4 beta 5.
+I hope beta 6 comes out as they removed all the floats, and used flexbox.

+**Link(s) to work**: Portfolio [CodePen](https://codepen.io/marvellousdesign/pen/egmzvq)